|Elliott Sound Products||Small Power Supplies|

 If the resolution provided does not solve your problem, you may respond back to the support team through the web interface at support.microchip.com.
 Telephone support is also available Monday-Thursday between the hours of 8:00am and 4:00pm MST and on Friday between 10:00am and 4:00pm.

 Unbelievable!
 Remember, this is verbatim, replete with spelling and other errors.
 Although I immediately posted a response through the tech support contact form, no further reply was ever received - Microchip's tech support people seem to think the issue is 'resolved', simply by stating that they see no issues in the circuit.
 A far as the person who examined the problem is concerned, it is perfectly alright.
 What makes this far worse is that it was claimed that "engineers would be viewing it" - well, TB008 can be found all over the Net.
-Because it was produced by a large (and popular) company, a great many beginners will assume that it must be safe, and that any criticism is unfounded and has no credibility (at least by comparison).
-There is even one site that has a link to the article for use by schools!
+Because it was produced by a large and well known company, a great many beginners will assume that it must be safe, and that any criticism is unfounded and has no credibility (at least by comparison).
+There was even one site that has a link to the article for use by schools!

 Interestingly, Microchip has also released AN954, which also describes a transformerless power supply.
 It has many highlighted warnings throughout the text, and TB008 is cited as a reference.
 This version does not attempt to use safety earth as a current carrying conductor, and quite correctly has no connection between earth and neutral.
 TB008 seems to have been buried in the Microchip website, and I was unable to find the original.
 An admission of wrongdoing would have been nice, but I suppose that's too much to ask for.

 Note that as of June 2013, TB008 is still all over the Net, with no evidence that I can see that it has been satisfactorily withdrawn or proper warnings issued against its use.
 There are still many sites referencing it - usually their own copy on their web page server or a file repository.
 The one (very small) bright point is that it no longer shows up on the Microchip website when one searches for it.
-There should be a recall or cancellation notice explaining that the original design is dangerous and must not be used, but there's no such notice .
+There should be a recall or cancellation notice explaining that the original design is flawed and dangerous and must not be used, but there's no such notice.

 Where a physically small power supply is required for a project (including audio, but not necessarily for true hi-fi use), one can use the intestines of a miniature 'plug-pack' (aka 'wall-wart') SMPS.
 Although only small, some of these are capable of considerable power, but installation is not for the faint-hearted.
-Quite obviously, the circuit board must be extremely well insulated from chassis and protect against accidental contact when the case is open.
+Quite obviously, the circuit board must be extremely well insulated from chassis and protected against accidental contact when the case is open.